Temple of Jupiter Optimus Maximus: Third building

 The new emperor, Vespasian, rapidly rebuilt the temple on the same foundations but with a lavish superstructure.
 It was taller than the previous structures, with a Corinthian order and statuary including a quadriga atop the gable and bigae driven by figures of Victory on either side at the base of the roof.
-The third temple of Jupiter was dedicated in 75 CE.
-The third temple burned during the reign of Titus in 80 CE.
+The third temple of Jupiter was dedicated in 75 AD.
+The third temple burned during the reign of Titus in 80 AD.

 Fourth building

 Domitian immediately began rebuilding the temple, again on the same foundations, but with the most lavish superstructure yet.
 According to Plutarch, Domitian used at least twelve thousand talents of gold for the gilding of the bronze roof tiles alone.
 Elaborate sculpture adorned the pediment.
 A Renaissance drawing of a damaged relief in the Louvre Museum shows a four-horse chariot (quadriga) beside a two-horse chariot (biga) to the right of the latter at the highest point of the pediment, the two statues serving as the central acroterion, and statues of the god Mars and goddess Venus surmounting the corners of the cornice, serving as acroteria.
-It was completed in 82 CE.
+It was completed in 82 AD.

 In the centre of the pediment the god Jupiter was flanked by Juno and Minerva, seated on thrones.
 Below was an eagle with wings spread out.
 A biga driven by the sun god and a biga driven by the moon were depicted either side of the three gods.
-After the emperor Theodosius I eliminated the public funding for upkeep of pagan temples in 392, it was spoliated several times through the Middle Ages.
-During the 16th century, it was subsumed into a large private residence, the Palazzo Caffarelli-Clementino, which became part of the current-day Capitoline Hill.

 Decline and abandonment

-The temple completed by Domitian is thought to have lasted more or less intact for over three hundred years, until all pagan temples were closed by emperor Theodosius I in 392 during the persecution of pagans in the late Roman Empire.
+The temple completed by Domitian is thought to have lasted more or less intact for over three hundred years, until all pagan temples were closed by Emperor Theodosius I in 392 during the persecution of pagans in the late Roman Empire.
 In the 4th century, Ammianus Marcellinus referred to the temple as "the Capitolium, with which revered Rome elevates herself to eternity, the whole world beholds nothing more magnificent."
 During the 5th century the temple was damaged by Stilicho (who according to Zosimus removed the gold that adorned the doors).
 Procopius states that the Vandals plundered the temple during the sack of Rome in 455, stripping away half of the gilded bronze tiles.
 Despite this, in the early 6th century Cassiodorus described the temple as one of the wonders of the world.
 In 571, Narses removed many of the statues and ornaments.
 The ruins were still well preserved in 1447 when the 15th-century humanist Poggio Bracciolini visited Rome.
 The remaining ruins were destroyed in the 16th century, when Giovanni Pietro Caffarelli built a palace (Palazzo Caffarelli) on the site.